+- 1. Do you usually arrive at a scheduled place at the appointed time?
+Rationale: may need to assist this student in getting to class or in getting to class on time - 2.
+Do you often feel you are running out of time?
+Rationale: may need to assist this student in time management or in organizational/study skills

+Attention

-- 1. Do you usually arrive at a scheduled place at the appointed time? - 2.
-Do you often feel you are running out of time? - 1.
-What would be your ideal classroom setup? - 2.
-What would best help you to concentrate? - 3.
-What bothers you when you are trying to concentrate? - 4.
+- 1. What would be your ideal classroom setup?
+Rationale: this will allow you to provide an environment most conducive to effectively help the student learn - 2.
+What would best help you to concentrate?
+Rationale: this will allow you to provide an environment most conducive to effectively help the student learn - 3.
+What bothers you when you are trying to concentrate?
+Rationale: this will allow you to provide an environment most conducive to effectively help the student learn - also encourages the student to think about and hopefully understand potential roadblocks to his/her success in an effort to overcome those roadblocks - 4.
 Tell me about the last project (home or school) that you worked on?

-(ATTENTION)
+Rationale: could provide information about: what student likes to do; if he/she has completed last project; how they like to go about performing activities